HwangToLee/c_study_numerical_analysis/02_Structured Data List.md

 ### 1.1.
 Stack LIFO

-- push: put new item on the stack
+- push: put new item in the stack
-- pop: take the latest item on the stack
+- pop: take the latest item from the stack
-- peek: see the latest item on the stack
+- peek: see the latest item of the stack
 - empty: check whether the stack is empty

 ```c